 (To offer further clarity: Yes, at this point, my menstrual cycle had already returned after I delivered Micah.
 No, it had not regulated, so I wasn’t actively tracking the date of my last period.
 Months had passed between cycles, which is a completely normal occurrence post-pregnancy.)

 Sometimes, I joke around and say that this second pregnancy is karma at work: I teased my sister incessantly when she was pregnant with her second daughter so soon after her first.
-Turns out, Micah and this baby will have an 18-month age difference, just like my sister’s kids.
+Turns out, Tadashi and this baby will have an 18-month age difference, just like my sister’s kids.
 Go figure.

 I also can’t help but think that this is a perfect example of the increased likelihood of getting pregnant when you’re really not trying.
 I suppose the lack of stress really does make the body more fertile.
 (The postnatal vitamins I was taking probably didn’t help either.)

 So, yes, this second pregnancy has been an ongoing challenge.
 Physically and mentally and emotionally.
 Now that I’m just a little over a month away from my due date (and my scheduled C-section), my anxiety is mounting a bit more.